emurrug/VideoGameBaby/README.md

 ***Bits and Boops (E.M.'s dev habits)***
 *************************************
 If things seem wonky, it's because I'm a noob to both C# and Unity.
 Here is a record of some notes I thought to include when it comes to making changes within the Unity game file.
-I admittedly got lazy with this section so plan on updates to come.

 #### **"Under Construction" Progress Updates**
 * Mike was able to trigger hand-waving in tutorial before clicking.
 This locked him out of progression out of the tutorial.
+BUG-FIX UPDATE 09.06.20: added condition to prevent waving until tutorial dialogue prompts it.

+* 08.25.20 - Dynamic linking (DLL imports) are currently not supported by WebAssembly (this is a Unity-end bug).
+This is a problem for WebGL and creates the JavaScript error "To use dlopen, you need to use Emscripten's linking support..." in (at least) the chrome browser.
+When I compile the plugins, they "should be authored to link statically to the project instead"

+I went through the plugins and tested for problematic DLLS, and found out it was MySql.Data.dll.
+This is a problem because it is fundamentally a .NET class that cannot be converted into JavaScript (which makes it playable within a web browser).
+I would have to rewrite my DBconnect code, likely to point to a JS file which is readable by WebGL.
+I will consult Mike, but I would rather persue the MacOS and Windows platforms only at this time (but I must find a way to get around the Mac security concerns)

 #### **Compiling***
+* For the Windows platform, Inno Setup Compiler software was used so that I could distribute the game installer (rather than the .exe and data files as a .zip).

+* For the Mac platform, it is necessary to adjust the permissions while in the developing Mac desktop.
+Otherwise the file contents associated with the app won't be recognized.
+To do this, I entered the executed the following from the cmd terminal: "chmod a+x CarWavingGame.app/Contents/MacOS/*"

 * A reoccuring problem whenever I try to build across platforms is that the "System.Windows.Forms.dll is not allowed to be included or could not be found".
 I originally fixed this by switching the Scripting Runtime Version and API Compatibility Level to .NET 4.x within the Player Build Settings.

 * When compiling for a WebGL platform, I needed to also copy the Mono.Posix and Mono.WebBrowser DLL from "C:\Program Files\Unity\Hub\Editor\2018.4.23f1\Editor\Data\MonoBleedingEdge\lib\mono\gac"

-* 08.25.20 - Dynamic linking (DLL imports) are currently not supported by WebAssembly (this is a Unity-end bug).
-This is a problem for WebGL and creates the JavaScript error "To use dlopen, you need to use Emscripten's linking support..." in (at least) the chrome browser.
-When I compile the plugins, they "should be authored to link statically to the project instead"

 #### **Asset Organization**